muratk5n/thirdwave/en/README.md

 ---

-We don't simulate fluids as particles
+We don't simulate fluids with particles

 "[Deep] neural nets will give us true AI, intelligence is all about neurons, if we can simulate enough neurons we can simulate the brain,